-VERSION No. DATE AMENDED BY NATURE OF CHANGE 1 March 2021 Annabelle Thomas New Policy for primary school only
+VERSION No. DATE AMENDED BY NATURE OF CHANGE 1 March 2021 Annabelle Thomas New Policy for primary school only 2 January 2024 Luke Marchant Changed to Teignmouth Primary School

 1 Introduction

 Guidance concerning the use of reasonable force to restrain pupils can be found in section 550(A) of the Education Act 1996, as inserted by section 4 of the Education Act 1997.
 This provision was extended to include all schools by section 131 of the School Standards and Framework Act 1998.